miarobin/Eta-Prime-GWs/README.md

-## Project: Computing Gravitational-Wave Signals for the Eta Prime
+## Project: Computing Gravitational-Wave Signals

 ### What do these files do?